Producers, Hosts, & Contributors

 -

-Josh Norek and Ernesto Lechner are the co-hosts of The Latin Alternative, a nationally syndicated public radio program dedicated to Latin rock, indie, hip-hop, funk, and other alternative Latin music genres.
+Josh Norek is the co-host of The Latin Alternative, a nationally syndicated public radio program dedicated to Latin rock, indie, hip-hop, funk, and other alternative Latin music genres.

 -